[Note: Any changes from the copy handed out

 7. Effort.

 Your work should follow professional standards, including Associated Press style for grammar, punctuation, spelling, sentence construction and word usage.
-A brief tip sheet with reminders about AP Style and some guidelines for writing is posted on the class Web site.
+A brief tip sheet with reminders about AP Style and some guidelines for writing is posted on the class website.

 Attendance and Deadlines: